Three Basic Facts about the Climate

 The First Basic Fact

-Sometime before the year 2040, possibly even before 2030, the Earth’s climate will pass the first “tipping point” when the planet’s temperature will have risen by about 1.5 degrees Celsius (1.5°C).
-This increase is compared to the late 1800s, after the start of the Industrial Revolution.
+In 2024, as predicted, the Earth’s climate passed the first “tipping point,” with the planet’s temperature rising by at least 1.5˚C. This increase is compared to the late 1800s, after the start of the Industrial Revolution.
 This warmer temperature will trigger some permanent and harmful changes in the world’s environment.

-Realistically, though, it is already too late to prevent Earth’s reaching this tipping point.
-Today the Earth has already warmed 1.1°C and the temperature is increasing about 0.2°C every ten years due to the extra greenhouse gases already added to the atmosphere.
+It is already too late to prevent Earth’s reaching this tipping point.
+Today the global temperature is increasing about 0.2°C every ten years due to the extra greenhouse gases already added to the atmosphere.

 To avoid the worst outcomes, we must reduce emissions of greenhouse gases to net zero by 2050.
 This means reducing emissions about 1½ Gt (gigatons) per year, starting now.
 But today our greenhouse gas emissions, mostly carbon dioxide (CO2), are actually increasing about by 1½ Gt per year.